FMMT666/433M83Octave/doc/usage.md

-    PARAMS: signal  - a signal or a list of signals in which the sample should be found sTim    - time of the sample position to find bitRate - if given, a direct calculation is returned, regardless of the signals's length or existance
+    PARAMS: signal  - a signal or a list of signals in which the sample should be found sTim    - time of the sample position to find can be a single time or an array of times, regardless of its dimension. bitRate - If given and > 0, a direct calculation is returned, regardless of the signals's length or existance: sample = sTim*bitRate.
+                      If given, but 0, the first two samples of the signals will be used to calculate the bitRate and then return: sample = sTim* 1/(2ndSamp-1stSamp)
     RETURN: sNum    - number (index) of the sample which corresponds to the time sTim.
                       0 if nothing could be found.

+  WARNING:
+  Using this without specifying the bitRate, either the real value, e.g. 44100 or 0, will take a very long time (yet)!

     EXAMPLES:
-            sNum = asFindSamplesByTime( sig1, 0.45 )
+            sNum = asFindSamplesByTime( sig1, 0.45 )       % poor performance
+            sNum = asFindSamplesByTime( sig2, 1.0, 0 )     % quick with auto bitrate calc
-            sInd = asFindSamplesByTime( sig2, 1.0, 44100 )
+            sNum = asFindSamplesByTime( sig2, 1.0, 44100 ) % quick with given bitrate
+            sNum = asFindSamplesByTime( sig, [1,2,3], 0 ); % multiple values are possible

+#### asSignalSplit()

+  Splits a signal with several packets into multiple, smaller signals, containing only the areas of interest.
+  All split signals are returned in a cell of size {1,n}, where n is the number of signals specified via splitList.
+The splitList can be obtained with asListPackets().

-#### asSignalSplit( signal, sampleStartEnd )
+    sigCell = asSignalSplit( signal, splitList )

+    PARAMS: signal    - the signal to split splitList - a two-dimensional list of [ startTime, endTime ] values to split the signal.

+    RETURN: sigCell   - an Octave cell of size {1,n}, containing n signals with [ time, value ] pairs.

+    EXAMPLES:
+            sig = asLoadWav("MySignal.wav");        % load a signal
+            lPeaks = asListPeaks( sig, 0.2);        % extract a peak list lDeltas = asListDeltas( lPeaks );       % create a list of delta times lPacks = asListPackets( lDeltas, 2.1 ); % create a packet list
+            sigCell = asSignalSplit( sig, lPacks ); % split the signals into smaller parts

+  Notice that the signals in the cell will have different lengths.
+To unify them, e.g. for plotting or comparing them directly, use asSignalUnify().

 #### asSignalUnify( sigCell )
 #### asSignalShiftUnder( signal1, signal2 )
 #### asSignalStack( sigCell )